Ivo Grbić (footballer): Atlético Madrid

-Lille (loan)
+Loan to Lille

-After winning the 2020–21 La Liga with Atlético, Grbić was loaned out to French champions Lille for a season in desire for playtime.
-He made his Ligue 1 debut two days later, on 21 August, in a 1–1 draw with Saint-Étienne.
-He made his Champions League debut on 14 September, in a goalless draw with VfL Wolfsburg.
+After winning the 2020–21 La Liga with Atlético, Grbić was loaned out to French champions Lille for a season to get more playing time.
+He made his Ligue 1 debut two days later on 21 August, in a 1–1 draw with Saint-Étienne.
+Grbić made his UEFA Champions League debut in a group stage match on 14 September 2021, in a goalless draw with VfL Wolfsburg.

+Sheffield United

+On 26 January 2024, Grbić signed for Premier League club Sheffield United for an undisclosed fee.
+He debuted the next day in a 5–2 defeat in the FA Cup against Brighton & Hove Albion at Bramall Lane.
+Upon signing, he replaced Wes Foderingham as first-choice goalkeeper.
+He was later dropped from this role after a series of poor performances culminating in a 4-1 loss at home to Burnley.

+Loan to Çaykur Rizespor

+After being relegated to third-choice goalkeeper following the arrival of Michael Cooper at the start of the 2024–25 season, Grbić joined Süper Lig club Çaykur Rizespor on a season-long loan on 9 September 2024.
+He made his debut on 14 September in a 5-0 away loss to Galatasaray.

+On 7 August 2025, Grbić returned to Turkey to join Fatih Karagümrük on a season-long loan deal.

 International career

 Grbić was capped 23 times for Croatia at youth levels.
 He was part of Croatia's UEFA Under-21 Euro 2019 squad.
 He made only one appearance during the tournament, on 24 June in a 3–3 draw with England, when Croatia was already eliminated in the group stage.

 Grbić received his first call-up for the senior team on 17 August 2020 for September Nations League fixtures against Portugal and France.
-However, he did not make his debut until 11 November 2021, when he started in a 7–1 victory over Malta in the 2022 World Cup qualifying.
+However, Grbić did not debut until 11 November 2021, when he started in a 7–1 victory over Malta in a 2022 World Cup qualifier.

 On 9 November 2022, Grbić was named in Zlatko Dalić's 26-man squad for the 2022 FIFA World Cup, where he remained an unused substitute as Croatia finished third.

 Personal life

 Grbić has named Oliver Kahn as his idol.
-His father, Josip, was the acting president of Hajduk Split during the 2010–11 season.
-He died in 2016.
+His father, Josip (died 2016), was the acting president of Hajduk Split during the 2010–11 season.